Jangleur1991/personservice/README.md

-# personservice
+# person-service
-A simple SpringBoot App
+This will be a simple microservice that stores and displays people and their parents.